 The Commission considers that the costs related to such an arrangement are not proportionate to the materiality of the identified problem.
-While such arrangements would likely address the identified problem, the application of two MLFs in the MMS system is likely to deliver a solution which is equally effective, but which involves substantially less market interference and a significantly lower cost.
+While such arrangements would likely address the identified problem, the application of two MLFs is likely to deliver a solution which is equally effective, but which involves substantially less market interference and a significantly lower cost.